mattbator/kasten-ocpv-lab/mobility.md

 > *What if you need to make changes such as targeting an alternate StorageClass for restore or modifying the Route hostname?*

-Kasten provides a robust transformation engine, allowing you to...
+Kasten provides a robust transformation engine, allowing you to test, add, delete, copy, or replace key value pairs in a resource's manifest.

 Check out the video below to see an example of creating and applying transforms to an application migrating from an on-premises OpenShift cluster to a ROSA cluster: